materialsinnovation/tms-materials-informatics-workshop/OUTLINE.md

 ### Introduction to Materials Informatics (1:00 to 1:15, Surya)

- * check everyone has software properly installed

- * should motivate everything from the mathematics, to the web etc.

- * slide on code of conduct (be friendly, very important to create good atmosphere)

- * introduce David and Ahmet
+ * Data Sciences and Cyberinfrastrcuture in Materials Development

- * what is MATIN?

-### Introduction to Project Pages (1:15 to 1:45, Ahmet)
+### Introduction to MATIN (1:15 to 1:45, Ahmet)

  * MATIN overview